 Q2.
-How did the 3 factors get named Initiative, Self-Regulation and Attachment/Relationships?
+How did the three factors get named Initiative, Self-Regulation and Attachment/Relationships?

 Q3.
 Does this assessment come in Spanish?

 Q1.
-Can the DECA-P2 be used as a screener and an assessment?
+Can the DECA-P2 be used as a screener and as an assessment?

 Learn more about the DECA Preschool Program here.

 Q2.
-How close in time should the parent rating and the teacher ratings be completed?
+How close in time should the parent rating and the teacher rating be completed?

 Q3.
 Who should serve as the DECA-P2 rater in a team teaching situation?

-- He/she has at least a sixth grade reading level
+- He/she is on at least a sixth grade reading level

 - He/she has at least one year of teaching experience